WinVector/wrapr/extras/MacrosInR.md

     ## [1] 3 4

 Value oriented interfaces are easier to program over.
 However, not all `R` functions and packages have the discipline of design to always supply value oriented alternatives to any code capturing interfaces.
-For example some commands such as `base::order()` can be hard to program over (due to its heavy leaning on the "`...`" argument, unlike the [`data.table`](https://CRAN.R-project.org/package=data.table) design of having both a `data.table::setorder()` and a `data.table::setorderv()`).
+For example some commands such as `base::order()` can be hard to program over (due to its heavy leaning on the "`...`" argument, unlike the [`data.table`](https://CRAN.R-project.org/package=data.table) design of having both a `data.table::setorder()` and a `data.table::setorderv()`; we now have thin [`orderv()`](https://winvector.github.io/wrapr/reference/orderv.html) and [`sortv`()](https://winvector.github.io/wrapr/reference/sortv.html) adapters to directly address this issue).

 In `R` macros and meta-programming are *not* urgent user-facing problems, until the user attempts to program over an interface that is *only* designed for interactive use (i.e., doesn't accept or have an alternative that accepts values stored in additional variables).
+In our case we researched macros because we found the interfaces of `dplyr 0.5.0` to be hard to program over, even with the included `lazyeval` package; this will be our motivating problem throughout. `dplyr 0.7.*`/`dplyr 0.8.*` now uses a new metaprogramming facility called `rlang`, but this was not available until after we published `let()` and (in my opinion) is not a good solution (especially when considered in context).

 Macros are a bit technical, but when you are painted into a programming corner (such as not having an interface you want), you look to macros.
 So let's talk more about macros and metaprogramming from the concrete point of view of trying to code capturing interfaces (such as "`$`") into value oriented interfaces (such as "`[[]]`").
 Again: the idea is code capturing interfaces may be convenient for interactive work (when we are typing in the code while looking at data), but are inconvenient for programming work (where we can't always see the data and must take details from other variables, such as `COLUMNNAME`).